jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

     TypeError: cannot convert dictionary update sequence element #0 to a sequence

-  I had this same error message in :ref:`test_make_a_dictionary`.
+  I had this same error message in :ref:`test_making_a_dictionary`.
 I try a keyword argument

   .. code-block:: python